53 die in horror crash of truck smuggling migrants in Mexico

 Nearby, a man blinked his eyes, unable to move as he lay on the shoulder of the road.
 Next to him was a fellow migrant, stouter and older, whose eyes no longer needed shading — they stared, startled and lifeless, unblinking, into the setting sun.

-While the Mexican government is trying to appease the United States by stopping caravans of walking migrants and allowing the reinstatement of the “Remain in Mexico” policy, it hasn’t been able to stop the flood of migrants stuffed hundreds at a time into freight trucks operated by smugglers who charge thousands of dollar to take them to the U.S. border — trips that all too often lead them only to their deaths.
+While the Mexican government is trying to appease the United States by stopping caravans of walking migrants and allowing the reinstatement of the “Remain in Mexico” policy, it hasn’t been able to stop the flood of migrants stuffed hundreds at a time into freight trucks operated by smugglers who charge thousands of dollars to take them to the U.S. border — trips that all too often lead them only to their deaths.

 The most severely injured, many streaming blood, were carried by their arms and legs to plastic sheets set on the road.
 The walking wounded were led, stunned and uncomprehending, to the same sheets.
 Ambulances, cars and pickup trucks were dragooned into service, ferrying the injured to hospitals.